-Risk Risks & Quantification Maximum Potential Call on Reserves 21/22 & 22/23 £m Treasury Management The Council relies on short-term (circa £60m) and under borrowing (circa £107m) to minimise interest costs; there is a risk that if we need to replace the under borrowing with long term external borrowing the Council will incur additional expenditure.
-If the Council had to replace the £167m of short-term and underborrowing with long term borrowing, this could cost £2.9m per year at current rates over 5 years and could rise to £3m per year over 50 year terms.
+cost £2.9m per year at current rates over 5 years and could rise to £3m per year over 50 year terms.
 There is also a risk regarding increasing interest rates.
 This would cost an additional £0.36m for every 1% increase in interest rates.
-Up to 4.0 Reserves and contingencies Reserves leave little room for further in year pressure, e.g. from new initiatives.
+II on Reserves 1/22 & 22/23 £m D 1 100 ((0) o 4.0 Reserves and contingencies Reserves and contingencies Reserves leave little room for further in year pressure, e.g. from new initiatives.
 To minimise the impact estimates as far as possible are included in the financial plan.
-This needs close monitoring throughout the year.
-Up to 2.0 Abortive development and compensation costs Any development costs on major capital projects which do not go ahead will become abortive and need to be funded from a revenue resource.
-This may also include potential compensation costs.
-Funding has been set aside in an earmarked reserve to meet development costs.
-None envisaged at present but will be kept under regular review Business Rates Appeals There remains a risk that appeals and mandatory reliefs may be greater than estimated.
-There is also a risk to baseline income if the economy falls into recession.
-Appeals and Business Rates income is kept under regular review Total Maximum 15.0 Uncommitted Re 15.9
+This needs close monitoring throughout the year. o 2.0 need to be funded from a revenue resource. pres e envisaged at ent but will be under regular w Business Rates Appeals mandatory reliefs may be greater than estimated.
+There is also a risk to baseline incompared in the control of the con eals and ness Rates Total Maximum Quantified Risks 15.0 Uncommitted Reserves Available based on best estimates 15.9 me is kept under lar review